Visperi/OsrsHelper-lite/README.md

 # OsrsHelper lite
-Yet one more repository for OsrsHelper bots, this is the last one I promise.
-This repository will deprecate both [OsrsHelper-rewrite](https://github.com/Visperi/OsrsHelper-rewrite) and [OsrsHelper](https://github.com/Visperi/OsrsHelper) as soon as this one has the most essential commands available.
+Yet one more repository for OsrsHelper bots, I swear this is the last one.
+This project will deprecate both [OsrsHelper-rewrite](https://github.com/Visperi/OsrsHelper-rewrite) and [OsrsHelper](https://github.com/Visperi/OsrsHelper) as soon as this one has the most essential commands available.